 As a coalition, we have built up a strong reputation campaigning for the increased provision of high-quality services for children and young people with ASN.

-The cornerstone of an inclusive approach to education is a presumption of mainstreaming for pupils with ASN.
+The cornerstone of an inclusive approach to education is a presumption of mainstreaming for pupils with ASN, introduced in the Standards in Scotland’s Schools etc. Act 2000.
 This means that they are educated in a mainstream school unless exceptional circumstances apply.
 As a coalition we are fully in support of a presumption to mainstream these children and young people.

 However, we are concerned that there is a lack of resources, staff and co-ordinated support when it comes to addressing the needs of an increasing number of those with ASN in these schools.

-Many children and young people with ASN are therefore being left poorly supported, which also impacts on fellow pupils and teachers, or are excluded from school altogether.
-An increase in support is required to help them meet their needs, ensuring that inclusion is meaningful.
+Many children and young people with ASN are therefore being left poorly supported, often impacting on fellow pupils and teachers and leading to increased classroom disruption, or being excluded from school altogether.
+To deliver a truly inclusive education system, an increase in tailored support is vital to help those with ASN meet their needs.

-There are also many children and young people currently in mainstream education whose interests would be better served by, for example, being in a special unit attached to a mainstream school or in a special school.
+It is also recognised that there are a number of children and young people currently in mainstream education whose interests would be better served by, for example, being in a special unit attached to a mainstream school or in a special school.